Axel84727/CudaPlayground/README.md

-# CudaPlayground
+# Physix2D

 A 2D physics engine built from scratch to learn C++ and CUDA.

 ## Goals

-- Learn modern C++ through hands-on project
+- Learn modern C++ through a hands-on project
-- Understand physics simulation fundamentals
+- Understand physics simulation fundamentals (collision, impulse resolution, damping, restitution)
-- Master CUDA parallel programming
+- Build a modular and extensible engine
-- Build something that scales to millions of particles
+- Simulate many interacting bodies efficiently

 ## Current Status

-Work in Progress - Phase 5
+Work finished

-See [detailed roadmap](docs/roadmap.md) for full development plan.
+this was the roadmap that I use to create this (the origninal plan was to add cuda but I do not have a Nvidia GPU) See [detailed roadmap](docs/roadmap.md) for full development plan.

 ## Building